lumail/lumail/README.md

 Using Lumail
 ------------

-When `lumaile` starts it will load each of the following files, in order, if they exit:
+When `lumail2` starts it will load each of the following files, in order, if they exit:

 * `/etc/lumail2/lumail2.lua`
 * `~/.lumail2/lumail2.lua`
-* `./lumail2.lua`
-     * This will be removed before the first release - it is a security-hole.

 Once you've done that you'll be in the `maildir`-mode, and you can navigate with `j`/`k`, and select items with `enter`.